osa1/int-proj/Report.markdown

 is given in `UnlambdaInterp.ml`, Idris implementation is `eval` in `Unlambda.idr`.

-This is important for two reasons: 1) We make sure we get the semantics right
-2) Because of the reasons described above, we need to be conservative in specializers.
+This step is important for two reasons: 1) We make sure we get the semantics right 2) Because of the reasons described above, we need to be conservative in specializers.
 When we stop specializing, we need to call interpreter to continue evaluation.
 This is implementing using interpreters, e.g. we fall back to interpretation.